gamecraftCZ/bluet/README.md

 - **command**
     - Command to be run in default user terminal
     - Working directory is set to users home folder
+    - Don't forget to add `./` prefix if running script from your home directory

 ## Configuration file

 - Stored in `/etc/bluet/bluet_conf.toml`
-- To load new config file, use `systemctl bluet restart` (reload is not enough, mut be restart)
+- To load new config file, use `systemctl bluet restart` (reload is not enough, must be restarted)
 - Writen in TOML

 ### Configuration file structure